HoneyVanya/webserver_taskManager/README.md

 2.  **📦 Build:**
     -   Builds a lean, multi-stage production **Docker image** for the backend application.
     -   Pushes the tagged image to the **GitLab Container Registry**.
-    -   Clones the frontend repository and runs its build process to generate static assets.
+    -   Clones the frontend repository (using a `CI_JOB_TOKEN` for secure access) and runs its build process to generate static assets.
     -   Bundles all necessary deployment files (`docker-compose.prod.yml`, NGINX config, frontend assets) as artifacts.
 3.  **☁️ Deploy:**
     -   Securely connects to an **AWS EC2** instance via SSH.
     -   Cleans the deployment directory and copies the new artifacts.
     -   Connects to the GitLab Registry, pulls the new backend image, and gracefully restarts all services using **Docker Compose**.
+    -   All container logs are automatically streamed to **AWS CloudWatch** for centralized, production-grade monitoring.
+    -   The deployment script finishes by running `docker system prune` on the server to maintain a clean environment.

 ---